thwonp/paks/PlexMusic/README.md

 - Streams MP3, FLAC, WAV, M4A, AAC, OGG, and Opus
 - Set transcode quality for Opus conversions
 - Progressive playback — audio starts within ~2–3 s; no waiting for the full track to download
-  - Note: Only when Original quality is set — WIP on getting this working for transcodes
 - Scrobbles plays back to your Plex server

 **Offline**
-- Download albums from the browse screen (Y button on any album)
+- Full offline mode: browse and play downloaded albums and favorites list without a network connection
 - Set download quality targets (original or Opus transcode)
-- Full offline mode: browse and play downloaded albums without a network connection
 - Offline Artists and Albums views mirror the online experience
 - Warning prompt if you try to switch to offline while a download is in progress